 What we know about suicide amongst young people

-Data provided by the Australian Bureau of Statistics for 2016 show that more Australian young people aged between 15 and 24 years died by suicide than by any other cause, and there has been a small but gradual increase over the past ten years.
+Data provided by the Australian Bureau of Statistics for 2018 show that more Australian young people aged between 15 and 24 years died by suicide than by any other cause1.

 There are high rates of suicide in particular among young people with an experience of mental ill-health, Aboriginal and Torres Strait Islander young people, LGBTI young people, young people living in rural and remote areas, young people in contact with statutory care systems and young people who have been exposed to the suicide of another.
 Suicides among young people more commonly occur as part of a cluster than suicides among adults.